 LADWP has planned the PSRP budget to support the following key objectives: (a) gradually ramp up investments to hasten efforts to address the backlog of asset inspection/maintenance and capital improvement work; (b) systematically invest in current and future projects that have the greatest impact to improve LADWP's reliability indices; (c) increase investments to achieve replacement cycles that align with the assets' respective life cycles; and (d) invest in the training and resources needed to ensure LADWP's capability to maintain the higher level of reliability.
-Starting with the actuals since FY 15-16 (i.e. \$664.9 million), the PSRP expenditures are expected to ramp up to the approved FY 20-21 budget of \$1.19 billion, which represents an increase of just over 44% within a five-year period.
-This is not only to align with the rate case from 2016 to 2021, but it is to allow LADWP to achieve the preferred replacement cycle for all its major assets within generation, transmission, substation, and distribution.
+Starting with the actuals since FY 15-16 (i.e. \$664.9 million), the PSRP expenditures are expected to ramp up to the approved FY 21-22 budget of \$1.05 billion, which represents an increase of just over 36% within a six-year period.
+This is to allow LADWP to achieve the preferred replacement cycle for all its major assets within generation, transmission, substation, and distribution.
+In FY19-20 and FY20-21, LADWP has spent the following amounts of its PSRP budget within its HFTDs: \$14.6M in Tier 3, \$51.4M in Tier 2, and \$4.4M in LAFD Brush Clearance Zones.

-Figure 3: Historical and Approved O&M and Capital Funding (FY 2014 - 2021)
+Figure 3: Historical and Approved O&M and Capital Funding (FY 2014 - 2023)